bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 If you run the Subscription Pack version, you will need a license:

 * Generate the key in order to get a license:
-  * Change the current directory to license generation scripts folder: `cd ~/BonitaSubscription-x.y.z-deploy/request_key_utils-x.y-z`
+  * Change the current directory to license generation scripts folder: `cd ~/BonitaSubscription-x.y.z-tomcat/tools/request_key_utils-x.y-z`
-  * Make the license generation script executable: `chmod u+x generateRequestKey.sh`
+  * Make sure the license generation script is executable: `chmod u+x generateRequestKey.sh`
   * Run the script: `./generateRequestKey.sh`
   * For `License type:`
     * enter `1` to select `1 - Case counter license.` if your subscription is case-based.